baltimoreheritage/civil-rights-heritage/public-accommodation.md

 In Precursors of Rosa Parks, David Bogen remarks:

 > Prior to the Civil War, segregation in transportation was primarily a Northern phenomenon, which was on the decline.
 In the South, slaves rode with their masters so as to be available to provide services, while laws to prevent escapes discouraged solo travel by blacks of any status.
+If transportation facilities did not exclude free blacks, they were likely to segregate the few who traveled.
+Slavery's abolition was swiftly accompanied by the rise of broader segregation.
 > The enactment of the Civil Rights Act on April 9, 1866, spurred African-American resistance.
-If transportation facilities did not exclude free blacks, they were likely to segregate the few who traveled.
-Slavery's abolition was swiftly accompanied by the rise of broader segregation The Act provided that citizens of every race and color were entitled to the same right to make and enforce contracts as was enjoyed by white citizens.
-This created a plausible argument that discrimination in offering contracts for public accommodations violated the federal statute.
+The Act provided that citizens of every race and color were entitled to the same right to make and enforce contracts as was enjoyed by white citizens.
+This created a plausible argument that discrimination in offering contracts for public accommodations violated the federal statute.[@bogen_precursors_2004, 723-724]

 Between 1865 and 1867, “Black codes” adopted widely in the South: